dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.2.0 =
+* New UI for mobile devices.
+* Added ability to clear messages.
+* Fixed several small bugs.

 = 0.1.4 =
 * Fixed critical bug causing chat box to stick to cursor on some browsers, on some pages.